frederic-perez/AmE-dictionary/data/dictionary.md

 __earthing__ _n_ Fastening electrical equipment to earth.
 __Earthling__ _n_
 __earthquake drill__
-__earthshine__ _n_ The sunlight reflected from the earth’s surface that illuminates part of the moon not directly lighted by the sun.
+__earthshine__ _n_ :two: The sunlight reflected from the earth’s surface that illuminates part of the moon not directly lighted by the sun.
+Also called earthlight.
 __earthworks__ _n_
 __earworm__ _n_ A song that gets stuck in your head; also called sticky tune.
 __easement__